Mic92/sops-nix/README.md

 - Atomic upgrades: New secrets are written to a new directory which replaces the old directory in an atomic step.
 - Rollback support: If sops files are added to Nix store, old secrets can be rolled back.
 This is optional.
 - Fast: Unlike solutions implemented by NixOps, krops and morph there is no extra step required to upload secrets
-- Different storage formats: Secrets can be stored in Yaml, JSON or binary.
+- Different storage formats: Secrets can be stored in YAML, JSON or binary.
-- Minimize configuration errors: sops files are checked against the configuration at evluation time.
+- Minimize configuration errors: sops files are checked against the configuration at evaluation time.

 ## Usage example